sdi2000150/LinkedIn-Clone/README.md

 #### Settings
 Here the user can change his password and email.
 In order to do it, he must submit his old password as a security measure.
-His new email must not exist in the database.
-This is handled by the app:
+His new email must not exist in the database:
 <br><br>
 ![Settings Screenshot](https://github.com/NikitasMosch/LinkedInApp/blob/main/Screenshots/settings.png)